Minnesota Department of Transportation

 Electronic surveillance systems exist on about 95% of the metro area freeway system.
 To report congestion, MnDOT’s Regional Transportation Management Center (RTMC) collected October 2023 data from 4,000 traffic sensors on Twin Cities Metro freeways which are either loop detectors embedded in the pavement or radar sensors mounted on the roadside.
 On corridors without electronic surveillance systems, the RTMC began using probe data provided by HERE which gives average vehicle speeds along a corridor over a given time.

-The RTMC evaluates the 782 directional miles of the Twin Cities urban freeway system to develop the AM plUS Hwy PM percentage of Directional Metro Freeway Miles Congested.
-It tracks the percentage of miles that operate at speeds below 45 mph for any length of time during the A.M. and P.M. peak periods (782 miles A.M. and 782 miles P.M.).
+The RTMC evaluates the 782 directional miles of the Twin Cities urban freeway system to develop the AM plus Hwy PM percentage of Directional Metro Freeway Miles Congested.
+It tracks the percentage of miles that operate at speeds below 45 mph for any length of time during the morning and afternoon peak periods (782 miles morning and 782 miles afternoon).

 Mainline detectors are in each lane of a freeway at approximately one-half mile intervals.

 Speed data is based on the median value of data collected at detector locations.
-Median values are calculated for each five-minute interval for the periods of 5:00 AM to 10:00 AM and 2 P.M. to 7 P.M. for the twelve midweek days in October.
+Median values are calculated for each five-minute interval for the periods of 5-10 a.m. and 2-7 p.m. for the twelve midweek days in October.
 MnDOT uses medians, rather than averages, to minimize the effects of extremes in the data.
 This process mitigates those occasions of roadwork, lane closures, significant traffic incidents, and one-time traffic events not related to daily commuting patterns.

 Recent trends

 Freeway congestion steadily increased since 2020 to nearly pre-COVID-19 trends.
 In 2023, the annual freeway congestion was 22.1%.
 The COVID-19 pandemic had a major impact on congestion levels in 2020, as commuting patterns drastically changed because of stay-at-home orders and then a significant number of people working remotely.
-During both A.M. and P.M. peak hours, Interstate 94 had the most congestion.
-In terms of daily traffic volume, the total vehicle miles traveled has remained slightly below predicted volumes (Note: the predicted volume is based on data from MnDOT’s Regional Transportation Management Center and the Met Council).
+During both morning and afternoon peak hours, Interstate 94 had the most congestion.
+In terms of daily traffic volume, the total vehicle miles traveled has increased closer to pre-pandemic levels compared to most recent years.

 Where we want to go